 “There’s a saying that employees don’t leave companies.
 Employees leave managers.”
 This is a statement I have heard time after time.
-It can be frustrating to see your companies best assets leave and transfer to a competitor.
+It can be frustrating to see your company’s best assets leave and transfer to a competitor.
 Abacus CPAs LLC understands the importance of a workplace centered on coachable managers and staff.
-We value our employees year round, not just during the tax season.
-If you find your company with a repeating trend of turnover, it may be due to one of these six common complaints that lead to employees leaving.
+We value our employees year-round, not just during the tax season.
+If you find your company with a repeating trend of turnover, it may be due to one of these six common complaints that make employees leave.

 “My Manager doesn’t recognize my hard work enough.”

 Maybe your managers don’t recognize employees for their contributions and reward them for their good work.
 Everyone likes to hear that they have done a good job.
 Some managers forget the power of a pat on the back or an enthusiastic “way to go!”
 Managers should be excited to communicate with their employees that they are doing a good job and not only be ready to point out when a mistake has been made.